MattMcFarland/phaser-menu-system/readme.md

 ### Preloading assets with progress

-states/splash.js is used to load everything else, including javascript files and out webfont loader (thank you, google)

-The benefit is the preload function will be used to load all of the assets and instantiate the progress bar.
+`assets/states/splash.js` will be used to load the rest of our assets and show a progress bar as they are loaded.
-Once the preload function completes, our "create" function follows.

 To keep things organized, I prefer to create specific functions that have single responsibilities.

-So here is how my splash object starts out:

-Note, all we really need to do here, is load all of the game assets (at least for this tutorial) and show our cool splash screen.
+To follow the single responsibility principal, let's create separate functions that load specific types of media.

 ```javascript
 splash.prototype = {